 OTHER SKILLS, ABILITIES and QUALIFICATIONS

-The ideal candidate for the Assistant/Associate Professor of Accounting and Finance position will possess strong analytical skills and technical proficiency in accounting and finance software such as QuickBooks, SAP, and financial modeling tools.
+The ideal candidate for the Assistant/Associate Professor of Accounting position will possess strong analytical skills and technical proficiency in accounting software such as QuickBooks, SAP, and financial modeling tools.
 The candidate should have a proven research track record, industry experience, and demonstrated teaching excellence in both traditional and online formats.
 Experience in curriculum development, effective communication and collaboration skills, and project management abilities are essential.
 The ideal candidate should possess relevant professional certifications such as CPA, CFA, or CMA.
 They should demonstrate continuous learning, leadership potential, problem-solving skills, success in securing research funding and grants, and an understanding of ethical issues in accounting and finance.

 EDUCATION and/or EXPERIENCE

-A PhD or DBA in Accounting, Finance or a closely related discipline is required.
+A Ph.D. or DBA in Accounting, Finance or a closely related discipline is required.
 An ABD nearing completion of the degree will be considered.
 The successful candidate must have an academic degree that is qualified to teach at an AACSB-accredited institution.

 ABOUT LAWRENCE TECHNOLOGICAL UNIVERSITY